rsusik/simple-web-based-interface-for-scanner/README.md

 pip install swis
 swis --ip localhost --port 5520
 ```

+If successfully executed visit the http://localhost:5520 (Note: `http` (without `s`))

 **❗IMPORTANT❗** Change the IP (`localhost` above) to a proper host IP address if you want to access the scanner from other computers (or other devices).

 ## Install and run (system service)

 ### Prerequisites
 This process requires root privileges, and you need to have Python>=3.8 installed.
-Also, there is the possibility that the server variants the system doesn't have `pip` installed by default.
-In this case, execute below:
+If the root user does't have the the `pip` installed, you will have to install it by running the below:

 - Fedora (and similar): `sudo dnf install python3-pip`
 - Ubuntu (and similar): `sudo apt-get install python3-pip`